TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 ### Karlach

-> Karlach is life itself.
+While others talk about Karlach, I believe in her case it is better if I gave a short description of her:

+> Karlach is the essence of life itself.
+Beat her down and she will spring back up.
+She would rage against her foes, but not take more than she needs.

 She came from absolute poverty, then after she started to build a life for herself, her patron Gortash simply sold her to Zariel, the arch-devil of the first layer of hell, Avernus.
 There they ripped out her heart and replaced it with an infernal engine, so she may fight endlessly in the eternal blood-wars.